50BytesOfJohn/next-bunny-cdn/README.md

-This project was created as part of the tutorial.
+This project was created as part of the tutorial: [Next.js and Bunny CDN: Complete Guide to Image Uploading with Server Actions](https://50bytesjournal.hashnode.dev/nextjs-and-bunny-cdn-complete-guide-to-image-uploading-with-server-actions)

 ## Getting Started